 A. Yes, I do enjoy these subjects a lot because I am learning new things almost regularly.
 Besides, we have some really excellent and qualified teachers who make them more interesting and engaging.
 Since I want to pursue my career in the field of laws and have a sheer passion for this course, I thoroughly enjoy them.

 Q. Are there many job opportunities for you?

-Q. What is the best thing about studying?
+Q. What is the best thing about studying in general?

-A. The best thing about studying is that the learning curve remains upward.
-And moreover, the mental faculties are also alert which ultimately helps in keeping a person active and not getting old.
-Apart from this, one always feels like being an earnest learner at every step of life.
-Studying not only ensures the degree we need to have a better career but also makes us ready for the upcoming challenges.
-This is the most common method to learn about the world, people and untold stories of the history.
+A. The best thing about studying is that we constantly learn new things and can be better prepared for the challenges in life.
+Moreover, studying keeps our mental faculties alert which ultimately helps make someone a better person in life.
+Studying not only ensures the degree we need to have a better career but also help us understand ourselves and the world we live in.
+Thus, studying is the most common method to learn about the world, people and untold stories of history.

-To me, studying is a very important activity that remains me updates, enhances my knowledge, entertain me and prepare me to take challenges.
+To me, studying is a very important activity that enhances my knowledge, entertains me and prepares me to face life.

-Describe a friend that you really like to spend time with.
+Describe a friend with whom you like to spend time with.

 You should say:

 - what kind of personality your friend has

 and explain why you like spending time with this friend.